vindarel/lisp-journey/content/blog/how-to-access-url-query-parameters-in-clack-lucerne-or-caveman.md

 draft: false
 ---

+**edit**: I found [Snooze](https://github.com/joaotavora/snooze) (by Sly and Yasnippet's author) easier and cleaner in this regard.
+It also has built-in settings to choose where to catch errors: with Slime's debugger, with a full stacktrace in the browser or displaying a custom error page.

 If you're using Lucerne don't search more like I did, its `with-params` macro works with url query parameters (as well as POST parameters).